vgeruslu/MBTCover/README.md

 # Introduction
 MBTCover is a tool for code-level and requirement-level test coverage measurement of model-based testing.
+MBTCover measures
-The current implementation is for the [GraphWalker](http://graphwalker.github.io) open-source model-based testing tool.
+The current implementation of MBTCover is for the [GraphWalker](http://graphwalker.github.io) open-source model-based testing (MBT) tool.

 ## First release date:
 May 2020